 Phnom Sasear is one of the caves about 10 kilometers outside of Kampot.
 The cave is small, and there is an ancient Buddhist shrine inside.
 You can find caves in random places in rice fields, if you turn off to the left, going from Kampot to Kep.

 From Phnom Penh, a taxi or minibus for a 3 hour trip, about $5.
 From Kep, a half hour ride by car, tuk tuk or motorcycle.
-From SihanoukVille, a taxi for about $4/person, leaving from in front of the market, or $25 for the whole car for a 2 hour trip.
-Also, G'Day Mate offers a van service for about $7, or Rith Mony has a full sized bus.
+From SihanoukVille, a taxi for about $4/person, leaving from in front of the market, or $25 for the whole car for a 2 hour trip, or a 2 hour bus ride for about $7.
 Check the Sihanoukville site for departure times.

 Now from Koh Kong, sometimes you can get a morning bus to Kampot for $10 and a 4 to 5 hour ride.
 From Vietnam, check out Andy's Oasis Bar in Ha Tien, Vietnam.